exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   **SchedulingService:** Handles the automated execution of scripts based on the schedule defined in the configuration.
 It will use the `ScriptRunnerService` to perform the execution.
 *   **SetupWizardViewModel:** The data context for the `SetupWizardWindow`.
 It manages the overall state and flow of the setup wizards, with each step being represented by its own ViewModel.

+### 2.2.1.
+System Tray Implementation Details
+The system tray integration is primarily handled by `MainWindow.xaml.cs` and `MainViewModel.cs`.

+*   **`MainWindow.xaml.cs`:**
+    *   **`OnStateChanged(object sender, EventArgs e)`:** This event handler manages the visibility of the main window.
+When the window is minimized, it is hidden from the taskbar and only the system tray icon remains visible.
+    *   **`OnClosing(object sender, CancelEventArgs e)`:** This event handler intercepts the window close event.
+Instead of closing the application, it sets `e.Cancel = true` and hides the window, effectively minimizing it to the system tray.
+This ensures the application continues to run in the background.

+*   **`MainViewModel.cs`:**
+    *   **`ShowWindowCommand`:** This command is bound to the "Show" option in the system tray context menu.
+When executed, it restores the main application window to its normal state and brings it to the foreground.
+    *   **`ExitApplication`:** This command is bound to the "Exit" option in the system tray context menu.
+When executed, it explicitly shuts down the entire application, ensuring all background processes are terminated.

 ### 2.3.
 Project Structure
 The project will follow the Model-View-ViewModel (MVVM) design pattern to ensure a clean separation of concerns.